☕ UX Process

 Colors are very importat in this app, because they refer to states.

-☞ Run Usability Testing on the prototype.
+☞ Run Usability Test on the prototype.

 ☞ Define and know more about other audiences that would also use this app.
+Who else could use it?

 ☞ Know your goal and get there following little steps in the correct direction.